-You go on vacation to get away from it all – to stop thinking and relax.
+You go on vacation to get away from it all.
 It can be daunting for every decision to have so much meaning, but it’s worth considering your holiday choices.
 Are you making ‘green’ choices?
 Does your vacation dollar make a positive impact in the world?
+If you know what to look for, these decision do not have to be difficult.

-We at Africa Travel Centre partner with properties in Africa that walk the talk.
+Africa Travel Centre partners with properties in Africa that put conservation into practice.
 We work with our travelers to connect them with organizations making a difference to the wildlife and human populations throughout the continent.
 We believe in travel as a force for good, a vehicle for conservation and an activity with the power to uplift.
-We want what we do every day to have every possible positive impact.

 When choosing a safari or any vacation, do your homework.
 Get to know your travel professional and what is important to them, understand how they choose lodgings and experiences, and ask them what causes and organizations they support.
 Some measurements to consider when learning more about a lodge or camp include: